MushroomFX/Crayons/README.md

 # **Crayons: A Visual Delight**

+**Feel the vibrant energy of images come to life with Crayons.
+A fusion of technology and artistry that transforms your screen into a masterpiece.**

 ### **Getting Started:**
 1. Begin by downloading and unpacking the repository into your desired location.
 2. Run the **`start.bat`** file.